CyVerse-learning-materials/SciApps_guide/association.rst

 *Summary*
 ~~~~~~~~~

 As shown in this section, various customized Association workflows can be constructed on SciApps.
-The interactive Manhattan plot also provides an easy way to examine nearby gene annotations around a significant loci.
+The interactive Manhattan plot also provides an easy way to examine nearby gene annotations around significant loci.

 More help and additional information
 `````````````````````````````````````